retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 ![Screenshot of my words illustrating the above opinion](res/my-coz-lcc-opinion.png)

-Community, which includes CoZ, were quick to attack other people for having "wrong" opinions/beliefs, like not wanting to install CoZ patches for S;G VNs, which had the best original translation out of SciAdv vns.
+Additionally, SciAdv community, which includes CoZ and mostly is run by them, was quick to attack other people for having "wrong" opinions/beliefs, like not wanting to install CoZ patches for S;G VNs, which had the best original translation out of SciAdv VNs.
+Pretty much any mention of running VNs without patches was met with people telling to install a patch and that it's stupid not to do it.

-### People that we lost
+### People that we lost 1

 In 2021 I have started to accumulate direct messages (DM) with now deleted accounts.
 Because I can't tell when an account was deleted, I will sort them based on when was the last message in our chat.
-Each heading will have a username that is now displayed by discord for deleted accounts, looking like deleted_user_\<some number sequence\>.
+Each heading will have a username that is now displayed by discord for deleted accounts, at least for me, looking like deleted_user_\<some number sequence\>.

 #### deleted_user_5998b66b0544

-First one is a new account of a weird guy previously nicknamed "TakumiNishijou", previously maybe "John Titor".
+First one is a new account of a weird guy previously nicknamed "TakumiNishijou", and before that maybe "John Titor".
 As far as I remember, his first account was spamming in the main servers' spoiler channels, second account started doing similar things later, spamming with A;C spoiler tags for anything.
 The reason why I even have this chat and know this information is that our DM started with me sharing Noah SD port files with him.
 After 5 minutes he revealed to me his identity.
 It didn't go well from there, when he started spamming in servers and occasionally in our chat.

 #### deleted_user_60294190b622